bowo-prasetyo/forkbuild/docs/Protocol.md

 and therefore never appears in serialized Documents, Publications, or WorldLayout records.

+Spatial Editing Context (added 0.1.32) is explicitly excluded from the protocol.
+It describes what operations the current viewer is permitted to perform on a selected spatial object, not the object itself.
+Like all spatial state, it is derived from the current session and loaded documents rather than persisted or transmitted.

 WorldPosition

 Added in 0.1.27.
 A coordinate in shared world space, distinct from